Bhaswanth-A/ROS-Theory/Introduction.md

 ## 1.1 What is ROS?

 ROS stands for Robot Operating System.
 Although the name implies that it is an OS, it is not.
 Rather, it is a framework that helps integrate the various parts of a robot by setting up communication between hardware and software of your robot, and between different processes going on within the software.

 Let us consider the following example in order to understand it better.
 Suppose you are building a simple robot for a ‘fetch an item’ task, in which your robot needs to navigate a given environment, find the required item and bring it back to a specified location.
 The robot has various parts that perform different functions such as navigation, computer vision, etc. These different parts of the robot might be coded in different ways such as Python, OpenCV for computer vision, MATLAB etc. However, these parts cannot talk to each other, as they are written in different languages, due to which the robot will not know when it should stop/resume a certain task assigned to it.
 This is where ROS comes in.
 ROS helps integrate these various parts, thereby facilitating easy communication.
 The different parts now receive messages from other parts, thereby performing their functions more efficiently.

 * * *

 ## 1.2 ROS Graph

-ROS Graph is a convenient mathematical way of representing a collection of programs and messages of a ROS system, typically as a graph.
+ROS Graph is a convenient way of representing the various programs, messages and message streams of a ROS system as a graph.
 The various ROS programs, called nodes, communicate with each other by sending/receiving messages.
 The nodes in a ROS Graph are connected by "topics", which represents a stream of messages that nodes use to communicate with each other.

 ![](/Images/rosgraph.png)

 ## 1.3 roscore

-roscore is a service that provides connection information to nodes so that they can find and transmit/receive messages with other nodes.
+`roscore` is a service that provides connection information to nodes so that they can find and transmit/receive messages with other nodes.
 Every node connects to roscore at startup to register details of the message streams it publishes and the streams to which it wishes to subscribe.
 When a new node appears, roscore provides it with the information that it needs to form a direct connection with other nodes publishing and subscribing to the same message topics.

 ![](/Images/roscore_1.png)